supercrab/AlexaLamp/README.md

 # AlexaLamp

-This project is to create a lamp with Alexa voice control where you can also change the brightness using a rotary encoder with push switch.
+This project was to create an Alexa voice controlled lamp with adjustable brightness.
+The lamp can also be illuminated and brightness adjusted using a rotary encoder with push switch.

 ![Lamp looking cool](images/lamp2.jpg)